Growing churches understand the importance of a strong Children’s Ministry program.

 Use the handy people in your church to help build and create theme-based classrooms.

-Look for ideas and inspiration on sites like Pinterest.
+Look for ideas and inspiration on sites like Pinterest, Instagram, or internet search.

 Get parents and kids involved in generating ideas that stimulate learning and engagement in the classroom.